jsocol/better-search-widget/readme.txt

 * Added optional default value to the search widget.
 * Added optional `onfocus` and `onblur` events to clear or fill the field when default/empty.
-* Updated localization files and added de_DE.
+* Updated localization strings, files and added .pot, de_DE and fr_FR.

 == License ==